notuntoward/ref/obsidian/Obsidian Share Vault/Politics/Political Causality/US Elections 2024.md

 - Moderates do better than extremes: [[Jain25moderatesOverperform|Jain25: The real overperformers of the 2024 election might rankle you]]
 # Rising Authoritarianism
 - The R's like democracy way less than the Ds: [[Bump25polSciworryRstrongman|Bump25: What political scientists see as worrisome, Republicans see as welcome]]
+- A good fear-of-Trump&Co argument from
 # Predictive Models and Analysis Techniques
 - market sentiment indexes predicted by economic variables (Weber24implicitCoordInflateShock).
 Could be *voter* sentiment predicted by other variables
+	- more on econ features: [[MorningConsult25priceSurpriseIdx|MorningConsult25priceSurpriseIdx]]

 - bulk features built from the poll difference between a presidential candidate and same-party state/county/city candidates.
 Or, look at post-election results for election autopsies
 - during election autopsies analyzing across elections in different years, try to factor out the effect of each (modellable) variable so you can see which thing by itself — inflation, war, … — caused the big changes.
 	- See example of doing this in words in [Ezra Klein Speaks Frankly Abou...](https://youtu.be/vkXJiEzWxFs?t=1484)..